CACI-International/ergo/so/user_guide/src/introduction.md

 # Introduction

-Bob is a concurrent task runner, allowing users to write scripts (which in the simple cases closely resemble typical shell scripts) to describe what they want done.
+So is a concurrent task runner, allowing users to write scripts (which in the simple cases closely resemble typical shell scripts) to describe what they want done.
 The scripts manage all dependencies among commands and can be used to expose multiple outputs on the command-line.

-This book serves as an introduction to bob, describing how it works and what you can do with it.
+This book serves as an introduction to so, describing how it works and what you can do with it.
 See [Getting Started](tutorial/intro.md) for a tutorial that steps through the basics and describes some of what is going on under the hood to build understanding of the tool.